 TGaz Editor: Remove the bullet under the paragraph starting in P127L11 of draft 2.3 as follows:

-An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability. — When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the R2I TOA Type subfield in the Ranging Parameter field in an IFTMR frame to 1 to activate the phase shift feedback mode for the RSTA2ISTA LMR.
-The RSTA may set the R2I TOA subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm phase shift feedback in the RSTA2ISTA LMR.
-When the RSTA sets the R2I TOA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of I2R NDP in the RSTA2ISTA LMR. (#1581)
+An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability.
+If an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, then to request the phase shift feedback mode for the RSTA2ISTA LMR, an ISTA shall set the R2I TOA Type subfield in the Ranging Parameter field in an IFTMR frame to 1.
+To assign phase shift feedback in the RSTA2ISTA LMR the RSTA shall set the R2I TOA subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 (#3607), otherwise it shall set it to 0.
+If the RSTA sets the R2I TOA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of I2R NDP in the RSTA2ISTA LMR. (#1581, 3606)

-To request the phase shift feedback mode in the ISTA2RSTA LMR, an ISTA, which has set the I2R LMR feedback subfield in the Ranging Parameters field in an initial Fine Timing Measurement Request frame to 1, shall set the I2R TOA Type subfield in the same field to 1. , an RSTA may set the I2R TOA Type subfield to 1 in the Ranging Parameters field in an initial Fine Timing Measurement frame to activate the phase shift feedback mode in the L2R LMR feedback.
-Otherwise, the RSTA shall set the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 0.
-When an RSTA sets the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of R2I NDP in the I2R LMR (#1581).
+To request the phase shift feedback mode in the ISTA2RSTA LMR, an ISTA, which has set the I2R LMR feedback subfield in the Ranging Parameters field in an initial Fine Timing Measurement Request frame to 1, shall set the I2R TOA Type subfield in the same field to 1.
+To assign phase shift feedback mode in ISTA2RSTA LMR, the RSTA shall set the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 1, otherwise it shall set it to 0.
+If the RSTA sets the I2R TOA Type subfield in the Ranging parameters field of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of R2I NDP in the ISTA2RSTA LMR (#1581, 3616).

-TGaz Editor: Modify the text starting in P129L11 as:
+TGaz Editor: Modify the text starting in P129L17 as:

-TGaz Editor: Move the text starting in P49L1 to appear after Table 9-31ka.
-Next move parts of the text in the paragraph starting in P47L14 as:

-The format of the Trigger Dependent Common Info subfield of Ranging Trigger frame of subvariant Passive TB Sounding is shown in Figure 9-64lb.
-The Sounding Dialog Token Number subfield contains a value in the range of 0 to 63 which identifies a Measurement Sounding Phase (I2RNDP and R2I NDP announced by a Sounding Trigger frame and the Ranging NDP Announcement frame, respectively), and the same value is included in the Sounding Dialog Token field of the Ranging NDP Announcement frame transmitted within the same Availability Window; see 9.3.1.19 (VHT/HE/Ranging NDP Announcement frame format).